About the Midwest News Fellowship

 Journalists awarded the Midwest News Fellowship will fully participate in the Knight-Wallace Fellowship program of specialized study, workshops and international travel, and receive a $75,000 stipend and health insurance.
 The Midwest News Fellowship includes additional support to address the unique needs of news innovators working to restore or deepen coverage in the Midwest and build sustainable business models in underserved markets and news deserts.

-- Team of faculty consultants from entrepreneurship programs at the University of Michigan Law School and Ross School of Business to advise on core business challenges
+- Faculty consultants from entrepreneurship programs at the University of Michigan Law School and Ross School of Business to advise on core business challenges

 - Flexibility to maintain news operations during the eight-month fellowship

-- Six months of consulting support following the fellowship to aid in implementation of project
+- Up to six months of consulting support following the fellowship to aid in implementation of project

 The Midwest News Fellowship is open to founders, leaders and senior staff members from news projects launched within the past five years.
 The organization should be based in the Midwest: Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, Missouri, Nebraska, North Dakota, South Dakota, Ohio or Wisconsin.